Therise422/menu-tutorial/README.md

-In  this Tutorial, ill be showing you how to make a main menu for a game in the game engine unity. the fist step  will make a background for the game menu.
+In  this Tutorial, ill be showing you how to make a main menu for a game in the game engine unity. the first step  will make a background for the game menu.

 <img width="358" alt="image" src="https://github.com/user-attachments/assets/379b22be-18e1-46da-8276-471ffe055ed3">